Meybee-67/Solar_Tracker/README.md

 - to orient itself according to brightness

-The ESP32 card send data to the app every 30s in a Json file and the App displays the temperature sensor readings.
+The ESP32 card send data (via WiFi) to the app every 30s in a Json file and the App displays the sensor readings.
 It also warns you if you're not connected to the Access Point (AP) of the electronic card.